All Episodes

 You will remember this.

-Weekly standard.
+Weekly Standard.

-Last night Obama presented himself as a crusader for women's issues.
+Last night, Obama presented himself as a crusader for women's issues.

-Well, what's interesting about this is Obama's own history with women in the workplace when one of Obama's debate coaches, Anita Dunn, worked at the White House.
+Well, what's interesting about this is Obama's own history with women in the workplace.

 This is what she had to say about her experience there.

-Quote, this place would be in court for a hostile workplace, because it actually fit all the classic legal requirements for a genuinely hostile workplace to women.
+Quote, this place would be in court for a hostile workplace because it actually fit all the classic legal requirements for a genuinely hostile workplace to women.

-Time magazine called Obama's White House a boys' club.
+Time magazine called Obama's White House a boys club.

-Obama's own staff mostly made up of men who, as the Washington Free Beacon reported, get paid more than their female counterparts.
+Obama's own staff, mostly made up of men who, as the Washington Free Beacon reported, get paid more than their female counterparts.

-So here they are, Romney hates women, Romney war on women, the Obama White House is hostile to women.
+Romney hates women, Romney war on women.

-Well, she worked for me.
+Well, she works for me.

 I'm the president.

-So once again, the reality is that it's the Lib workplace hostile to women, where in their world of perfect utopian theory, it's only us.
+So, once again, the reality is that it's the lib workplace hostile to women, where in their world of perfect utopian theory, it's only us Cro-Magnon troglodyte conservatives that want women back in the kitchen barefoot and pregnant.

-I can't I can't I cannot wait till this bunch has been dispatched.
+I cannot wait till this bunch has been dispatched.

 Who's next?